Aratek_logo

 • Inimitable Nature of Fingerprints: The fundamental premise of fingerprint background checks lies in the uniqueness of an individual's fingerprints.
 The patterns of ridges and valleys on each finger are distinct, allowing for accurate identification.
 This is crucial in preventing identity fraud and ensuring that records are accurately matched to the right person.

-• Accessing a Repository of Information: When fingerprints are submitted as part of the background check process, they are compared against vast databases, such as the FBI's Next Generation Identification (NGI) system, that contain fingerprint records, criminal history records, arrest records, and more.
+• Accessing a Repository of Information: When fingerprints are submitted as part of the background check process, they are compared against vast databases, such as the FBI's Next Generation Identification (NGI) system, that contain fingerprint records, criminal history records, drug screening, arrest records, credit check, and more.
 This can include data held by the FBI, local police departments, and other law enforcement agencies.

 Fingerprint-based background checks serve as a pivotal tool in background investigations, offering unparalleled insights that extend beyond mere criminal records.
 They are instrumental in: